 Agile leaders must foster a welcoming climate that encourages good face-to-face communication while reducing the use of needless paperwork, emails, and other low-bandwidth communication.

 Agile leaders communicate with their team members openly and transparently.
-Their top priority is to remove impediments so that team members may accomplish their daily goals.
+Their top priority is to remove impediments so that team members may accomplish their daily or weekly goals.
 Agile supervisors can foresee and remove obstacles to success by communicating effectively.

 Communication is critical in every project, but it is essential when using Agile Methodology.
 The Agile Manifesto, which specifies the basic components and concepts of Agile, recognizes and emphasizes the importance of communication and cooperation throughout the process.